psychemedia/winter-tales/src/gawain_notes.md

 When suddenly, a sound, from outside, and a fearful form appeared at the door, a giant of a man, stood barefoot in the stirrups a mighty great horse.

-But not juat any horse....
+But not just any horse....